AdamCraven/angular-fng/README.md

 ### How to chose where to digest

 It is not recommended that these are used at low levels, such as in individual components.
-The live search component mentioned before would not implement $stopDigestPropagation property.
+The live search component, mentioned in [angular-fng - Improve the performance of large angular 1.x apps, by using faster event directives](http://www.adamcraven.me/increasing-performance-on-large-angular-apps/), would not implement $stopDigestPropagation property.
 It should be implemented at the module level, or higher.
 Such as a group of modules that relate to a major aspect of functionality on a page.